 ScreenCloud is designed to work with any hardware you have available - whether that’s an Android TV that can power itself or a regular TV made “smart” using a device like the Mac mini.

-The cost starts at $499 from Apple so while it’s not as cheap as say, an Amazon Fire TV Stick, it’s still much cheaper than trying to buy a brand new iMac or smart TV screen with an operating system already built in.
+The cost starts at $799, which is a significant jump in price from their last model which cost $499.
+So while it’s not as cheap as say, an Amazon Fire TV Stick, it’s still much cheaper than trying to buy a brand new iMac or smart TV screen with an operating system already built in.

 Once you’ve ordered your Mac mini, use this simple guide to get it setup.